AiluriSrujana/MY2-Ailuri/README.md

 | Badminton |It improves our Gut health |2 hours |
 | Tennekoit |It improves muscle Strength |2.5 hous|
 | Cycling   |It gives relaxation and good sleep|3 hours|

+---

+Pithy Quotes on Scientist

+> Intellectual growth should commence at birth and cease only at death.
+ >> *Einstein*

+> You have to dream before your dreams can come true
+>> *APJ Abdul Kalam*